r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 That's it.
 That's the *entire* Swift file.
 Poetry, I tell you.
 Nearly every file across the website is so much clearer and more concise than what I had to do to achieve the same results in Svelte.

-I don't think there's much use in me showing you *how* to set up an Ignite site: Paul's own [Ignite Samples](https://github.com/twostraws/IgniteSamples) website has most of the reference material you'll need.
+I don't think there's much value in me showing you *how* to set up an Ignite site: Paul's own [Ignite Samples](https://ignitesamples.hackingwithswift.com) website has most of the reference material you'll need.
 There are, however, a couple of aspects not covered in his samples that I wanted for my site.
 It took some minor digging on my part to figure them out, so I'll share those here:

-1. Syntax highlighting in markdown blog posts
+1. Syntax highlighting in markdown
 2. Configuring the RSS feed

-### Syntax highlighting in markdown blog posts
+### Syntax highlighting in markdown

 While Ignite offers the [Code and CodeBlock](https://ignitesamples.hackingwithswift.com/code-examples/) structs for syntax highlighting within your Swift files, you can't use those in markdown.
 I use markdown files in the [Content](https://ignitesamples.hackingwithswift.com/content-examples/) folder to render my blog posts, many of which contain code samples, so I needed to figure this out.

 The answer is two-fold and quite simple:
-1. You need to add a `syntaxHighlighterConfiguration` to your main `Site` struct: `var syntaxHighlighterConfiguration: SyntaxHighlighterConfiguration = .init(languages: [.swift])`
+1. You need to add a `syntaxHighlighterConfiguration` to your main `Site` struct:
+    ```swift
+    var syntaxHighlighterConfiguration: SyntaxHighlighterConfiguration = .init(languages: [.swift])
+    ```

-2. You can then set a `syntaxHighlighterTheme` in your `Theme` file like so: `var syntaxHighlighterTheme: HighlighterTheme { .githubDark }`
+2. You can then set a `syntaxHighlighterTheme` in your `Theme` file like so:
+    ```swift
+    var syntaxHighlighterTheme: HighlighterTheme { .githubDark }
+    ```

 And that's it!
 Now when you make a code block like this in markdown, it will be nicely formatted with your choice of syntax highlighter theme: